dev-ritik/resume/README.md

 # Résumé
 Hey there!
-I’m [Ritik Kumar](https://ritik.ml), 4th Year Senior undergraduate from Indian Institute of Technology, Roorkee.
+I’m [Ritik Kumar](https://ritik.ml), a graduate from Indian Institute of Technology, Roorkee.
 I am a Backend Developer interested in Computer networks.

 This repository hosts my résumé and is generated dynamically while updating the `tex` files using GitHub workflows.
 The generated pdf is added to the `gh-pages` branch and is hosted using Github pages.